microsoft/mlops-aisearch-pull/README.md

 Below are some key folders within the project:

-- **src/custom_skills**: Contains the function app which has the chunking and embedding functions used by the indexer
+- **src/custom_skills**: Contains the function app which has the chunking and embedding skillset functions used by the indexer
 - **mlops**: Contains the scripts for implmenting MLOPs flows
 - **config**: Configuration for the MLOPs scripts
 - **data**: Sample data for testing the indexer
 - **.github**: GitHub workflows that can be used to run an MLOPs pipeline
-- **.devcontainer**: Contains a development container that can help you work with the repo and develop azure functions
+- **.devcontainer**: Contains a development container that can help you work with the repo and develop Azure functions

 Additionally, the root folder contains some important files: